-2018 2017 2016
+2019 2018 2017

-Weighted average common shares outstanding, basic 5,502 5,480 5,447
+Weighted average common shares outstanding, basic 5,514 5,502 5,480

-Dilutive common equivalent shares 45 60 28
+Dilutive common equivalent shares 11 45 60

 Weighted average common shares outstanding, assuming

-dilution 5,547 5,540 5,475
+dilution 5,525 5,547 5,540

+For the year ended December 31, 2019, options to purchase 357 thousand common shares were outstanding but not included in the dilutive common equivalent share calculation as their effect would have been anti-dilutive.
 For the year ended December 31, 2018, options to purchase 86 thousand common shares were outstanding but not included in the dilutive common equivalent share calculation as their effect would have been anti-dilutive.
-There were no options to purchase shares that were anti-dilutive for the years ended December 31, 2017 and 2016.
+There were no options to purchase shares that were anti-dilutive for the years ended December 31, 2017.